The Intake

 Invest in EHR training and support

 Investing in comprehensive training and ongoing support is crucial for maximizing the benefits of your EHR system.
-It’s essential to invest in training and support.
 A well-designed EHR should offer continuous learning opportunities to help both established and new providers navigate the ever-changing regulatory landscape.
-This education ensures that your team can fully leverage the system's full features to reduce EHR documentation burden.
+This education ensures that your team can fully leverage the system's full features to reduce documentation burden.

 Select a modern EHR solution

-While legacy EHR software typically relies on manual processes for data entry, appointments, charting, and billing, modern solutions like Tebra’s EHR streamline workflows through automation, alerts, and integrations.
+While legacy EHR software typically relies on manual processes for data entry, appointments, charting, and billing, modern health information technology solutions like Tebra’s EHR streamline workflows through automation, alerts, and integrations.
 These features make the entire system faster and easier to navigate.

 Ensure privacy and security

-Complex authentication processes, restricted access controls, and detailed audit trails, while essential for protecting patient data, can slow down workflows and add complexity to the documentation process.
-The challenge lies in balancing robust security with usability to minimize the burden on clinicians.
-A modern, robust EHR system should help your practice maintain good security while still streamlining your EHR/EMR workflows.
+Complex security processes, while essential for protecting patient data, can slow down workflows and add complexity to the documentation process.
+The challenge lies in achieving robust security with usability to minimize the burden on clinicians.
+A modern, robust EHR system should help your practice balance both.

 Foster a culture of continual improvement